makerdao/vdb-mcd-transformers/dockerfiles/README.md

 # Dockerfile

 ## execute
-Builds an alpine image for running the vulcanizedb `execute` command against transformers in this repo.
+Builds a buster image for running the vulcanizedb `execute` command against transformers in this repo.

 ### Build
 Build from the project root directory with: `docker build -f dockerfiles/execute/Dockerfile . -t vdb-mcd-execute:latest`.